When systems break, ordinary people push back

 Climate Fiction set in Port Townsend, WA

 What emerges in the Chimacum Valley is an experiment in democratic survival — and an unflinching accounting of what it costs.
 Sociocracy circles for decision-making under catastrophe.
 Consensus processes that function but require people to break.
 A radio network broadcasting to forty communities that shrinks to fifteen as the peninsula collapses.
 Over one brutal year: forty people die from preventable causes.
-And then, an armed community called Shelton arrives with three thousand people and takes control anyway.
+And then, an armed community called Tolama arrives and takes control anyway.

 The Sinkhole isn't about preventing climate collapse.
 It's about what democratic organizing actually costs under catastrophic conditions — and what happens when someone with superior force decides your success makes you worth taking.